Lindsay Lohan Blasts CBS After Mom Dina’s Appearance On ‘Celebrity Big Brother’

 Lohan also reportedly issued CBS a warning, writing, “The secrets she told me a few hours ago are going to #EXPOSE #YOUALL #dinalohan #dfwm.”

-It is unclear what secrets Lindsay Lohan is referring to, but several followers took to the comments section of her post to tell her that it is not CBS’ fault that her mom lost Celebrity Big Brother.
+It is unclear what secrets Lindsay Lohan is referring to, but several followers took to the comments section of her post to tell her that it is not CBS’s fault that her mom lost Celebrity Big Brother.
 (Tamar Braxton was ultimately the winner of the second season of the celebrity edition of the CBS reality show.)

 Other commenters asked Lindsay Lohan what she is planning to “expose” and urged her to spill the tea, while others noted that Dina represented herself well on the show.
 A few fans speculated that Lindsay could be upset about her mother’s on-camera conversations about her mystery boyfriend.